 The Lease Assets are considered to be operating leases under IFRS 16 (Leases), as the criteria for the classification as finance leases are not fulfilled.
 The Lease Assets have been recognised as a tangible fixed asset.
-The Lease Assets have been recorded at cost and are subsequently depreciated over the contractual term to the residual value of the vehicles.
+The Lease Assets have been recorded at cost and are subsequently depreciated over the contractual term of the leasing contracts to the residual value of the vehicles.